keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 title: "From Muck to Mauve: the creation of modern dyes from coal tar"
 subtitle: "Aniline and the birth of the German chemical industry"
 category: dyes
-tags: aniline BASF Kekulé Perkins quinine Pauling aromaticity coal-tar purple
+tags: purple coal-tar aniline BASF Kekulé Perkins quinine Pauling aromaticity resonance benzene Pynchon
 #image:
 #  path: /images/Peacock_coal_11.jpg
 ---